jimbauds/my-notes/installation/from_source/git-2.0.0_with_doc.md

+# git-2.0.0
-# git-2.0.0 Installation from source
+## Installation from source with documentation

 ### Prerequisite installation: gettext
 ```shell